Belarusian nationalism: Since the dissolution of the Soviet Union

 Following Belarusian independence, the pro-western nationalist clique, led by Pazniak and Stanislav Shushkevich, a Catholic ex-Communist functionary, once again took control of the country.
 Attempts were made to restore the Belarusian language, which had been substantially diminished by Russification under Masherov's rule; a 1990 law established Belarusian as the sole official language, and by 1995, 70-80% of schools taught in the Belarusian language.
 Pazniak also unsuccessfully urged the government to attack pro-Russian ways of thinking.

 The 1994 Belarusian presidential election marked a significant conflict between pro-Russian and pro-Western groups of nationalists.
 In the former camp was Alexander Lukashenko, a collective farm manager from the country's east.
-In the latter camp was Pazniak and Shushkevich.
+In the latter camp were Pazniak and Shushkevich.
 Lukashenko won the election and soon set out reversing the trends of Belarusianisation which had been carried out by the government from 1991 to 1994.
 In 1995, Lukashenko held a referendum to establish Russian as a co-official language with Belarusian and restore the symbols of the Byelorussian SSR.
 The referendum succeeded with 64.8% turnout, though the results were widely condemned as rigged by the opposition and the Organization for Security and Co-operation in Europe.
 For his part, Lukashenko claimed that he was not involved in Russification, instead blaming Masherov.

 Early anti-Lukashenko activities (1994–1999)

 Protests against Lukashenko by pro-western Belarusian nationalists began soon after his election, and intensified following the 1995 referendum.
 In the face of Lukashenko pivoting from nationalism to supporting the annexation of Belarus by Russia, protests began in Minsk.
-Known as the Minsk Spring, the protests, including the Belarusian Popular Front and the Ukrainian National Assembly – Ukrainian People's Self-Defence from Ukraine.
+Known as the Minsk Spring, the protests included the Belarusian Popular Front and the Ukrainian National Assembly – Ukrainian People's Self-Defence from Ukraine.
 The protests were suppressed, leading to Pazniak fleeing to Poland, and the process of integration with Russia continued until the 1999 Freedom March.
 As a result of the Freedom March, the Union State failed to lead to the actual integration of Russia and Belarus.